SnYco55/SoftwareEvoTP4/README.md

 code do not produce exactly the same output result.
 To make it reproducible at run time we need to remove all the code that rely on time and the print of time execution

 5. the file montecarlo-pi-runRepro.c is already reproducible at run time and build time

+## 3.3.1 Questions

+1. we need 2 parameters as the same as before, it shows us that Docker do not change that